Tehjeeb/lab-on-vcs/readme.md

 # lab class on version control system

-today is February 5th 2023

-in this class we saw how to use git and github
+in this class we will see how to use git and github